kimfetti/kimfetti.github.io/_drafts/2019-12-20-down-and-up.md

 Just as the paint smeared the entire length of both pencils, Rybakov's boots were covered from tip to top because mud had transferred from one boot to the other as he walked.

-I continued to think about how this concept might apply in other situations and came up with one amusing but slightly unpleasant example.
-Consider two lines of contra dancers in which the first dancer in the first line is unfortunately feeling ill.
-If this dancer's sickness is communicable, she will, of course, pass along her malady to her dance partner who is positioned across from her.
-Sometimes in contra dancing, participants are instructed to exchange dance partners by shifting the lines laterally.
-Unfortunately, the newly infected dancer will pass the disease back across the line and eventually the entire group of dancers will suffer.
-Try out the widget below to see this application in action.
+I continued to think about how this concept might apply to other situations, and I came up with one amusing but slightly unpleasant example.
+Consider two lines of contra dancers in which the first dancer in the first line unfortunately feels unwell.
+If this dancer's sickness is highly communicable, she will, of course, pass along her malady to her dance partner who is positioned across from her.
+Sometimes in contra dancing participants exchange dance partners by shifting the two lines laterally.
+Regrettably, when this happens the newly infected dancer will pass the disease back across the line, and eventually the entire group of dancers become ill.
+Try out my widget below to see this application in action.

 <br>